1) How do I choose the best lathe for my requirements ? See this section

 If you need hard-to-find accessories and parts it's often easier to advertise for a second, complete machine; take off what you need and then sell on the rest.
 This can save an enormous amount of time and trouble.

-In nearly every case, yes - and this page should assist in finding the right ones
+In early every case, yes - and this page should assist in finding the right ones

 Many answers, hints and tips can be found here

-We offer a custom belt service.
+We offer a custom belt service and advice on finding the correct length.
 No order is too small and we offer free advice.